asmundstavdahl/notes-go-1/README.md

 ## Data Persistence

-*   Notes are stored in a `notes.json` file in the root of the project directory.
+*   Notes are stored in a `notes.db` SQLite database file in the root of the project directory.
-*   If `notes.json` is empty or does not exist on first run, the application will create it and start with an empty list of notes.
-You might see a one-time console message "Error unmarshalling notes data: unexpected end of JSON input" if the file is completely empty, which is normal for the first run.
+*   On first run, the application will create the `notes.db` database and the necessary `notes` table if they do not exist.

 ## Collaboration